megamisamaa/node-whatsapp-sticker-bot/README.md

 \*\* Add this bot in a group or chat directly to the number and send an image with the caption #sticker then the image will turn into a sticker, you can also quote a picture from someone in the group with the caption #sticker

-\*\* If you use Ubuntu and find error install some dependencies below
+\*\* If you use Ubuntu and find error, install some dependencies below

 ```
 sudo apt install -y ca-certificates fonts-liberation libappindicator3-1 libasound2 libatk-bridge2.0-0 libatk1.0-0 libc6 libcairo2 libcups2 libdbus-1-3 libexpat1 libfontconfig1 libgbm1 libgcc1 libglib2.0-0 libgtk-3-0 libnspr4 libnss3 libpango-1.0-0 libpangocairo-1.0-0 libstdc++6 libx11-6 libx11-xcb1 libxcb1 libxcomposite1 libxcursor1 libxdamage1 libxext6 libxfixes3 libxi6 libxrandr2 libxrender1 libxss1 libxtst6 lsb-release wget xdg-utils